-The Business Committee is a standing committee of the Board.
-The Board has determined that all members of the Business Committee are independent directors.
-The current members of the Business Committee are William Dick Hayes (Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Mario Covo and João Carlos de Nóbrega Pecego.
+The Board has determined that all members of the Business Committee were independent directors.
+The members of the Business Committee were William Dick Hayes (Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Mario Covo and João Carlos de Nóbrega Pecego.

-The Business Committee's primary responsibility is to support the Bank's management with business ideas and strategies and to provide follow-up on the business directives of the Board.
-The committee's main objective will always be to improve the Bank's efficiency in the management of the Bank's various business units.
+The Business Committee's primary responsibility was to support the Bank's management with business ideas and strategies and to provide follow-up on the business directives of the Board.
+The committee's main objective was to improve the Bank's efficiency in the management of the Bank's various business units.

-The Business Committee meets at least four times per year.
-During the fiscal year ended December 31, 2011, the committee held five meetings.
+The Business Committee met at least four times per year.
+During the fiscal year ended December 31, 2013, the committee held four meetings.